 The Moselle region is one of Germany’s picturesque areas in the southwestern corner of this diverse country.
 Bordering Luxemburg and just a one-hour drive from France and 2 hours from Holland, this region is defined by its life-giving and name-giving river: The Moselle.
+The Moselle cycle route is perfect for bikepacking and one of the best bike routes in Germany.

 From Koblenz to Trier, the river twists and turns about 200 kilometres.
 Ah, but what kilometres: The road follows the river and meanders through the at times soft hills and other times steep cliffs.
 But always planted with vines.